Loading [MathJax]/jax/element/mml/optable/BasicLatin.js

 (When one of the Remaining Partners also sacrifices in addition to the Retiring Partner).
 X,Y and Z were partners sharing profits in the ratio of 3:2:Z retired and the new profit-sharing ratio between X and Y was 1:On Z's retirement, goodwill of the firm was valued at RS.30,Pass necessary Journal entries for the treatment of goodwill on Z's retirement without opening the Goodwill Account.

-$$A, B$$ and $$C$$ are partners in a firm.
+A,B and C are partners in a firm.
 They do not have a Partnership Deed.
 At the end of the first year of the commencement of the firm, they have faced the following problems:

-$$C$$ wants that the loan given by him to the firm should bear interest $$@ 10\% p.a$$. but $$A$$ and $$B$$ do not agree.
+C wants that the loan given by him to the firm should bear interest @ 10\% p.a. but A and B do not agree.

 State how you will settle these disputes if the partners approach you for the purpose.